Pistis Sophia: First Book

 The first book (Chapters 1-62) establishes that Jesus remained with the disciples for 11 years after the resurrection, teaching them only the lowest of the mysteries.
 At a certain point, he ascends and traverses the aeons, defeating the wicked archons, before returning to speak with the disciples further.
 It connects Jesus’ actions to the effectiveness of astrologers in the world – it suggests he has reduced, but not eliminated, the effectiveness of astrological magic.
 This leads into the introduction of the myth of Pistis Sophia's fall and restoration, which takes up the bulk of both the first and second book.
 Pistis Sophia recites several prayers/repentances, and after each one a disciple interprets the repentance in light of one of the Psalms or Odes of Solomon.

 Unlike other versions of the Gnostic myth, such as the Apocryphon of John, here Pistis Sophia is a being of the lower, material aeons.
-She is not a high, divine being, and her restoration is not to the realms of light, but only back to her place in the thirteenth aeon.
+There is solid speculation that this is not in fact the case, and misogyny plays a role in this categorization.
+She is a high, divine being, and her restoration is not to the realms of light, but only back to her place through the thirteenth aeon.
 This is significant in distinguishing the theology of this book from other Gnostic systems – it prioritizes its own, distinct cosmology and mythology above the Sophia myth, which to this author represents inferior, material struggles.